Home - Cartoons - Photography - Sculptures - Flat Art - Computer - Other - Stuff

 Methods

 Currently, I use a Nikkor 10.5mm fisheye lens on my fancy new Nikon D300, to take 6 shots around, one up, and one down.
 Sometimes I can get away with 4 around, one up and one down, but it's harder to get full coverage with handheld.
 When not shooting pictures handheld, I use a simple homemade camera mount that cost a few bucks in parts.
 Then I use automatic stitching software called Hugin, and usually some final touchups in the Gimp.
-You really don't neeeed a high end camera and lens to make photos like this, but it does make it easier!
-The D300, for which I recently blew a bunch of my savings, is a really nice camera indeed!
+You really don't neeeed a high end camera and lens to make photos like these, but it does make it easier!
+The D300, for which I blew a very noticeable chunk of savings, is a really nice camera indeed!
 It has a different kind of sensor (cmos) than my D70 (ccd sensor), making it less prone to purple and yellow fringes around high contrast areas, which is VERY convenient.
 The D300 has a zillion other useful features that make taking photos in a hurry easy.
 It used to take me 10 to 15 minutes to take enough photos for a panorama.
 Now it takes about a minute!
 If only the fisheye lens had vibration reduction!
+Someday I'll get a camera with a full-frame sensor to make low light photos better...
+Photography costs too much money.

 Older methods